Cross-Modal Distillation for RGB-Depth Person Re-Identification: Related Work

-Metric learning based approaches usually find a mapping from feature space to a new space in which feature vectors from image pairs of the same individual are closer than feature vectors from different image pairs.
-Commonly used metric learning techniques that are adopted for re-identification include Mahalanobis metric learning~\cite{Koestinger2012}, Large Margin Nearest Neighbor Learning (LMNN)~\cite{Weinberger2006}, Logistic Discriminant Metric Learning (LDML)~\cite{Weinberger2006}, Kernel Canonical Correlation Analysis (KCCA)~\cite{Lisanti2014}, keep it simple and straight forward metric learning (KISSME)~\cite{Koestinger2012} and Cross-view Quadratic Discriminant Analysis (XQDA)~\cite{liao2015person}.

-\textbf{Deep Learning Methods.} Similar to other vision applications, there has also a been growing number of deep learning based re-identification approaches~\cite{Yi2014,Ahmed2015,Cheng2016,Varior2016G,Xiao2016,Hemans2017,Chen2017,Shi2016,Ergys2018 }.
-The idea of using a deep learning architecture for person re-identification stems from Siamese CNN with either two or three branches for pairwise verification loss~\cite{Yi2014,Ahmed2015,Cheng2016,Shi2016,Varior2016G,Xiao2016} or triplet loss~\cite{Hemans2017,Chen2017,Ergys2018} respectively, or combination of both~\cite{Wang2016}.
+\textbf{Deep Learning Methods.} The idea of using a deep learning architecture for person re-identification stems from Siamese CNN with either two or three branches for pairwise verification loss~\cite{Xiao2016} or triplet loss~\cite{Hemans2017,Ergys2018}, respectively.
 Some of those approaches use their own network architectures, by proposing new layers~\cite{Ahmed2015} or by fusing features from different body parts with a multi-scale CNN structure~\cite{Cheng2016,Li2017}.
-Some other~\cite{Hemans2017,Zheng2017emb,Ergys2018} use the pre-trained or different variants of pre-trained models (e.g. Resnet~\cite{He2016}, GoogleNet~\cite{Szegedy2015}) which often obtain great re-identification accuracy.
-Another trend of using deep learning architecture is \textit{transfer learning}~\cite{Geng2016,Xiao2016,Li2018}, for when the distribution of the training data from the source domain is different from that of the target domain.
-The most common deep transfer learning strategy for re-identification ~\cite{Geng2016} is to pre-train a base network on a large scale source dataset, and transfer learned representation to the target dataset.
-Variant of other transfer learning approaches for re-identification~\cite{Xiao2016,Li2018} leverages the idea of joint or multi-task learning considering combination of different re-identification datasets, or auxiliary datasets to minimize the cross-domain discrepancy.
-However, these transfer learning methods depend on the assumption that the tasks are the same and in a single modality.
-Thus all the above mentioned single modality based approaches are unsuitable when the source and target domains are heterogeneous.
+Another stream of works addresses the problem with \textit{transfer learning}~\cite{Geng2016,Xiao2016,Li2018}.
+Here, the distribution of the training data from the source domain is different from that of the target domain.
+The most common deep transfer learning strategy for re-identification ~\cite{Geng2016} is to pre-train a base network on a large scale or combination of different datasets as source dataset, and transfer learned representation to the target dataset.
+A variant of other transfer learning approaches for re-identification~\cite{Xiao2016,Li2018} leverages the idea of joint or multi-task learning considering combination of different re-identification datasets, or auxiliary datasets to minimize the cross-domain discrepancy.
+However, these transfer learning methods depend on the assumption that the tasks are the same and in a single modality and, hence unsuitable when the source and target domains are heterogeneous.

-\textbf{Cross-Modal Methods.} While the progress in re-identifying persons in single modalities was significant, only few works~\cite{wu2017,ye20181,ye20182,dai2018,wu20172,zhuo2017} investigated the task of cross-modal person re-identification.